maayan-t8/markdown-site/public/raw/how-to-publish.md

 # How to Publish a Blog Post

-> A quick guide to writing and publishing markdown blog posts using Cursor after your blog is set up.
+> A quick guide to writing and publishing markdown posts using Cursor after your framework is set up.

 ---
 Type: post